Loans from

 4. Funds are disbursed to you

-• Simplified finances through transfers.
+• Simplified finances through transfers

-• Lower number of monthly payments with a good repayment plan.
+• Lower number of monthly payments with a good repayment plan

-• Potentially lower interest rates/APR with good credit, which can help save money.
+• Potentially lower interest rates/APR with good credit, which can help save money

-Below are some potential disadvantages you may experience with some balance transferring personal loans.
+Below are some potential disadvantages you may experience with some balance transferring personal loans:

-• Borrowing and credit limit minimums with transfers.
+• Borrowing and credit limit minimums with transfers

-• Interest rates may be higher with poor credit when transferring balances.
+• Interest rates may be higher with poor credit when transferring balances

-• Lender limitations with transfers.
+• Lender limitations with transfers if you have bad credit

 Missing a payment on a balance transferring personal loan can have severe consequences, including late fees, additional interest charges, and negative impact on credit score—which can lead to bad credit.
+So always make sure you can meet the minimum payment each month before signing for the loan.

 Benefits of Balance Transfers With Personal Loans